rabbitmq/ra/docs/internals/COMPACTION.md

 Ideally the specialised command would include the previous idx so that we can still do gap detection in the sparse sequence (should all sends include prior sequence so this is the only mode?).
+* The sparse writes are written to a new memtable using a new `ra_mt:sparse_write/2` API that bypasses gap validation and stores a sparse sequence instead of range
 * Alt the live indexes replication could be done after the snapshot is complete as it is easy for the follower to work out which live indexes it needs. when it receives the `last` snapshot chunk it then replies with a special